Owl Creek Farm » Recipes » Other » Sweet & Sour Sauce

 Instructions

-• In an 8-12 cup sauce pan, whisk together water, sugar, ketchup, bell pepper, pineapple, vinegar, soy sauce, worchestershire sauce, and sriracha sauce.
+• In a medium sauce pan, whisk together 1 cups water, 1 cup white sugar, 1 cup ketchup, ½ bell pepper, 1 can pineapple tidbits, ⅔ cup distilled white vinegar, 2 tbsp soy sauce, 1 tbsp worchestershire sauce, and ¼ tsp sriracha sauce.

 • To thicken, increase heat to a bring sauce up to a boil.
-Place cornstarch in small bowl and add water, stirring with a fork until all clumps are gone and pour into sauce.
+Place 3 tbsp cornstarch in small bowl and add ½ cup water, stirring with a fork until all clumps are gone and pour into sauce.
 Immediately turn heat to low and stir sauce until cornstarch is completely incorporated, about 1 minute.

 • Remove from heat and allow to cool 10 or more minutes before using or serving.